-SWEET PICKLE OG (Christmas Tree Pepper) 55 days. (purple > pale yellow > orange > red) Beautiful plant, a great edible ornamental.
+(Christmas Tree Pepper) 55 days. (purple > pale yellow > orange > red) Beautiful plant, a great edible ornamental.
 Compact 18-24 in. plants are loaded with upright fruits in many colors.
-Thick walled fruits, 1 in. wide \times 2-3 in. long, best flavor when red. #46143 Pkt \$3.25 Nematode-Resistant Sweet Peppers The first nematode-resistant bell peppers were introduced by SESE.
+Thick walled fruits, 1 in. wide $\times$ 2-3 in. long, best flavor when red. #46143 Pkt \$3.50 Sweet Pickle 0 🗱 Pepper Species Guide: Our peppers fall into three species: Capsicum annuum, Capsicum chinense, and Capsicum baccatum.
+C. annuum includes most peppers easily found in the U.S., and almost all sweet peppers.
+Disease resistance: C. baccatum and C. chinense are generally more disease-resistant than C. annuum.
+Processing: C. annuum generally has thicker walls, so adds more bulk to sauces.
+C. chinense has the thinnest walls, but C. baccatum tends to be easiest to dry.
+Flavors: While any hot pepper has its heat mostly in its seeds and ribs, the heat of C. chinense is relatively more dispersed, and the heat of C. baccatum is especially concentrated in the seeds.
+C. baccatum and C. chinense generally have very fruity flavors that complement sweet as well as savory dishes.
+Nematode-Resistant Sweet Peppers The first nematode-resistant bell peppers were introduced by SESE.
 They were developed by Drs.
 Fery, Duke, and Thies at the USDA, Charleston, SC.
 Many gardeners in the South have found it difficult or impossible to grow sweet bell peppers because of southern root-knot nematodes.
 Previously they had to sterilize their soil or find alternative growing sites.
 Nematode-resistant varieties now make it easy for organic growers and home gardeners to grow bell peppers.

-CAROLINA WONDER 0G S 🐡 75 days. (green > red)[Introduced by SESE 1999. / The best nematode-resistant bell for home gardeners.
+CAROLINA WONDER 0G S ⇔ 75 days. (green > red) [Introduced by SESE 1999.
+The best nematode-resistant bell for home gardeners.
 Foliage, fruits, and yields are very similar to California Wonder.
 This variety is a potentially valuable line for developing other nematode-resistant bell peppers.
 It is also less prone to developing fungus in the seed cavity.
-The premium-grade, 3- and 4-lobed, fruits weigh $\frac{1}{4}-\frac{1}{3}$ lb and measure 3 × 4 in.
-Sweet flavor even when green. #46123 Pkt \$3.50
+The premium-grade, 3- and 4-lobed, fruits weigh $\frac{1}{4} - \frac{1}{3}$ lb and measure $3 \times 4$ in.
+Sweet flavor even when green. #46123 Pkt \$3.75

-CHARLESTON BELLE OG S \clubsuit 67 days. (green > red) [The first nematode-resistant bell pepper.
+CHARLESTON BELLE OG S \$\frac{1}{2}\$ 67 days. (green > red) [The first nematode-resistant bell pepper.
 Introduced by SESE 1998.]
 Plants have a compact growth habit and reach a height of 4 ft.
-3 x 5 in. fruits are virtually identical to 'Keystone Resistant Giant', weighing $-\frac{1}{4}$ lb. #46121 Pkt \$3.50 TRUHART-NR OG S 75 days. (green > crimson red) [2009, Richard Fery & Judy Theis, ARS/USDA.
+3 x 5 in. fruits are virtually identical to 'Keystone Resistant Giant', weighing ~1/4 lb. #46121 Pkt \$3.75 TRUHART-NR OG S 75 days. (green > crimson red) [2009, Richard Fery & Judy Theis, ARS/USDA.
 Introduced 2017 by SESE.]
 A classic Southern pimento pepper, now with newly added nematode resistance.
-Very flavorful heart-shaped fruits (2 × 3 in.), thick flesh.
+Very flavorful heart-shaped fruits $(2 \times 3 \text{ in.})$ , thick flesh.
 Use fresh, roasted, peeled, or canned.
 Especially well suited for salads, Spanish omelets, or eating out of hand.
-Productive plants are tall and sturdy, with good foliage cover. #46142 Pkt \$3.25; #46142B (3 g) \$7.75
+Productive plants are tall and sturdy, with good foliage cover. #46142 Pkt \$3.50; #46142B (3 g) \$8.25